SijiaaZ/FinalProject759/README.md

 ## Deliverables:
 Code structure:
+Parse.h:
-Parse.h: the functions to parse the SPICE netlist files and create an array of struct elementlist Matrix_helper.h: construct circuit matrices from an array of struct elementlist; randomly generate an array of elementlist; convert dense matrix format to CSR matrix format gmres.h: all functions related to dense format and CSR format gmres implementation task_gmres.cu: dense format GMRES with a random matrix task_gmres_CSR.cu: CSR format GMRES with a random matrix task_gmres_CSR-spice.cu: CSR format GMRES with the SPICE netlist file
+	the functions to parse the SPICE netlist files and create an array of struct elementlist Matrix_helper.h:
+	construct circuit matrices from an array of struct elementlist. randomly generate an array of elementlist.
+	convert dense matrix format to CSR matrix format. gmres.h:
+	all functions related to dense format and CSR format gmres implementation task_gmres.cu:
+	dense format GMRES with a random matrix task_gmres_CSR.cu:
+	CSR format GMRES with a random matrix task_gmres_CSR-spice.cu:
+	CSR format GMRES with the SPICE netlist file as the input

 Input files:
 Draft1.txt Draft2.txt Draft3.txt (SPICE netlists) or randomly generated circuit matrices